• Skip to primary navigation

 Commonly Asked Questions

-Can these bagels be made Vegan?
+Can these bagels be made vegan?

 Yes!
 With a couple simple substitutions, this can be a Paleo Vegan bagel recipe.
 The texture will be slightly different, but the taste is just as great.
 Simply, swap the eggs for flax or chia eggs and add a couple extra tablespoons of water.
 Also, use maple syrup instead of honey.